+Estimate the number and type of families that will benefit from the proposed activities Improve two public facilities

+Location Description Brooklyn Park, Crystal

+Planned Activities Improvements and expansion of the teen center at Zanewood Rec Center, and at Twin Oaks Park in Crystal.

+13 Project Name Code Enforcement

+Target Area

+Goals Supported Code Enforcement

+Funding CDBG: \$17,500

-Nee ed addressed: Encourage neighborhood revitalization 23 Project Name Brooklyn Park Teen Center improvement Target Area Goals Supported Build/Improve Public Facilities or Infrastructure Funding CDBG: \$100,000 Description Teen Center expansion and improvement at Teen Center expansion and improvement at Zanewood Recreation Center Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities Improve one public facility Location Description Brooklyn Park Planned Activities Improvements and expansion of the teen center at Zanewood Rec Center 24 Project Name Brooklyn Park Code Enforcement Target Area Goals Supported Code Enforcement Funding CDBG: \$17,500 Description The Code Enforcement Program and Public Health Division continue to handle high levels of code violations in specific neighborhoods with aging housing stock and subsequent vacant homes.
-Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities 375 code enforcement properties inspected.
+Description The Brooklyn Park Code Enforcement Program and Public Health Division continue to handle high levels of code violations in specific neighborhoods with aging housing stock and subsequent vacant homes.

+Target Date 6/30/2025

+Estimate the number and type of families that will benefit from the proposed activities 375 code enforcement properties inspected.

 Location Description Brooklyn Park

-Planned Activities Code enforcement staff will manage code violations, and track and monitor any foreclosed, aged and vacant
+Planned Activities Code enforcement staff will manage code violations, and track and monitor any foreclosed, aged and vacant properties.

-properties.

-Nee ed addressed: Administration and oversight
+Nee Need addressed: Administration and oversight

-Project Name Program Administration Program Administration
+14 Project Name Program Administration

 Target Area

 Goals Supported Administration

-Funding CDBG: \$319,878 HOME: \$193,404
+Funding CDBG: \$436,198 HOME: \$193,404

+Annual Action Plan 32

-Description Twelve percent of Urban Hennepin County CDBG program funds and ten percent of HOME Consortium funds will be used to help defray the costs incurred by Hennepin County for general program administration costs (planning, general management, oversight, coordination, evaluation and reporting).
-Took formula decrease from this Project.
+Description Fifteen percent of Urban Hennepin County CDBG program funds and ten percent of HOME Consortium funds will be used to help defray the costs incurred by Hennepin County for general program administration costs (planning, general management, oversight, coordination, evaluation and reporting) and the ongoing Fair Housing activities of the Hennepin County Consortium.

 Target Date 6/30/2025

 Estimate the number and type of families that will benefit from the proposed activities N/A

 Location Description

-Planned Activities General Administration for the CDBG and HOME programs.
+Planned Activities General Administration and Fair Housing for the CDBG and HOME programs.

-26 Project Name Fair Housing activities
+15 Project Name CHDO Operating

 Target Area

-Goals Supported Fair Housing Activities

-Funding CDBG: \$29,080

-Description This project funds the ongoing Fair Housing activities of the Hennepin County Consortium.

-Target Date 6/30/2024

-Estimate the number and type of families that will benefit from the proposed activities N/A

-Location Description

-Planned Activities Fair Housing outreach, education and enforcement in suburban Hennepin County, and coordination with similar, metro-wide activities through the Fair Housing Implementation Council.

-27 Project Name CHDO Operating

-Target Area

 Goals Supported CHDO Operating

 Funding HOME: \$50,000

 Description CHDO Operating

-Target Date 6/30/2024
+Target Date 6/30/2025

 Estimate the number and type of families that will benefit from the proposed activities n/a

 Location Description

 Planned Activities CHDO Operating